|

 · Professor, SIEAS (2010–Present)

-· Editorial Board Member of Chinese History, The Journal of Chinese Historical Researches (2013-)
+· Editorial Board Member, The Journal of Chinese Historical Researches (2013–)

 · Member of the Cultural Heritage Committee, Gyeonggi-do Province (2014–)

-· Construction Promition Committee, Municipal Museum of Sungnam-si (2015-)
+· Construction Promotion Committee, Municipal Museum of Seongnam-si (2015–)

-· Editorial Board Member and Auditor, Korean Association of Art History Educaton (-2015)
+· Editorial Board Member and Auditor, Korean Association of Art History Education (–2015)

 · Evaluation Committee, Korea Creative Content Agency (2016–)